 In a small frying pan over medium heat, warm 2 to 3 tablespoons oil until hot but not smoking.
-Stir in the remaining garlic and cook until fragrant, about 30 seconds.
+Stir in the remaining garlic and up to half the chile flakes and cook until fragrant, about 30 seconds.
 Carefully pour the garlic oil over the rosemary.

 Remove the pot with the orecchiette, chickpeas, and vegetables from the heat.
 Stir in the spinach and season to taste with salt and pepper.

 Transfer the orecchiette, chickpeas, and vegetables to individual bowls and drizzle with the rosemary-garlic oil.
-Garnish with as much Parmesan as you like and serve any remaining Parmesan on the side.
+Garnish with as much Parmesan and remaining chile flakes as you like and serve any remaining Parmesan on the side.

 - Press the garlic (if you have a press).